With Litium 8 we introduce a new way to extend the Litium platform. Add-ons will be able to run as separate applications, called Litium apps.

 Before starting you need to ensure that you have the following installed:

+Note!
 Remember that you can't use localhost as the domain name and you need to use the one that is set up in the previous steps.

 Certificate

-All communication between Litium and the Litium App needs to be using https, to make this work without certificate warnings the developer certificate that previously was created will be used.
+All communication between Litium and the Litium App needs to be using https.
+To make this work without certificate warnings the developer certificate that previously was created will be used.

 Use the following command to export the existing developer certificate.
 Remember to use your own password instead of SuperSecretPassword.